cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/README.md

 ## What is this repository about?
 The repository includes four progmming assignments.
 - The first assignment is to implement [Fiduccia-Mattheyses algorithm](./PA1/paper/A_Linear-Time_Heuristic_for_Improving_Network_Partitions.pdf).
 Refer to folder `PA1` for more information.
+- The second assignment is to implement Fixed-outline Florplanning.
+Refer to folder `PA2` for more information.